dharanishmadesh/-IoT-Based-Environmental-Monitoring-System/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-Feel free to modify and use it in your projects.